gbgar/Wordlint/README.md

 #Installation

-Following haskell convention, run `cabal update && cabal install wordlint` to install via Hackage.
+Following haskell convention, run

+`cabal update && cabal install wordlint`

+to install via Hackage.

 To build locally, clone this repository, `cd` to it, and execute the same command as above.
 Afterward, the binary `wordlint` must be copied to a directory in the user's `$PATH`.
+A man page is also available and may be copied to the user's .cabal directory:

+`cp man/man1/wordlint.1 ~/.cabal/share/man/man1/wordlint.1`

 #Options